Carrier screening is available in Australia

 Frequently Asked Questions

 Although carrier screening is relevant to everyone, it is especially important for those who have a family history of a genetic condition.
-People with a family history should let their healthcare provider know prior to screening and the healthcare provider should include the family history information (including the specific family gene fault if known) on the test request form so that the testing laboratory can ensure the appropriate testing is being performed.
+People with a family history should let their healthcare provider know prior to carrier screening and the healthcare provider should include the family history information (including the specific family gene fault if known) on the test request form so that the testing laboratory can ensure the appropriate testing is being performed.

-If you have specific questions about genetic carrier screening, we suggest you contact a specialist genetic testing provider and ask to speak to a genetic counsellor.
+If you have specific questions about carrier screening, we suggest you contact a specialist genetic testing provider and ask to speak to a genetic counsellor.

 or contact us via the form below: